top of page

 How To Overcome Menstrual Irregularities and PSM with Chinese Medicine

 Hi there, I'm Irena, and I know firsthand how challenging menstrual irregularities and PMS can be.
 Like many of you, I’ve struggled with these issues on my fertility journey, and I want you to know that you’re not alone.
-I’ve discovered that Chinese medicine can offer gentle and practical solutions to help manage these concerns, and I’m here to share what I’ve learned with you.
+I’ve discovered that Traditional Chinese Medicine (TCM) can offer gentle and effective solutions to help manage these concerns, and I’m here to share what I’ve learned with you in simple layman's terms.

-Just remember that no matter how daunting your journey or how big the learning curve is, it's better to understand your body and take control of your fertility.
-So, let’s take the path together and empower you with the knowledge you need.
+Just remember that no matter how daunting your journey or how big the learning curve is, it's better to understand your body and how it works.
+When you tune into the rhythms of your cycle and support it holistically, you’re taking control of your health and fertility.

 Fertility Advice from a Chinese Medicine Perspective: Lifestyle Tips for the Second Part of Your Cycle